petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 # Use Spot Instances in standby pools (Preview)

 > [!IMPORTANT]
+> Using spot instances in standby pools for Virtual Machine Scale Sets is currently in preview.
+Previews are made available to you on the condition that you agree to the [supplemental terms of use](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).
+Some aspects of this feature may change prior to general availability (GA).

+> [!IMPORTANT]
 > For standby pools to successfully create and manage resources, it requires access to the associated resources in your subscription.
 Ensure the correct permissions are assigned to the standby pool resource provider in order for your standby pool to function properly.
 For detailed instructions, see **[configure role permissions for standby pools](standby-pools-configure-permissions.md)**.

 Azure Spot Instances allow you to take advantage of unused Azure capacity at a significant cost savings.
 By combining Spot Instances with standby pools in Virtual Machine Scale Sets, you can optimize costs while maintaining scalability.
 However, there are specific considerations and limitations when using Spot Instances with standby pools: